IlaySussan/home-assignment-cloud-culate/frontend/README.md

 - Enter the URL of the backend server in the input field and click the button to fetch items.
 - The items returned from the backend will be displayed in a list format.

-## Contributing

-Feel free to submit issues or pull requests for any improvements or bug fixes.